clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Meterpreter.md

 [*]
 [*] Post module execution completed
 ```
-> What is the NTLM hash of the jchambers user?
+4. What is the NTLM hash of the jchambers user?
+> Need to migrate to the 'lsass.exe' process first, then run 'hashdump'.
 ```
 meterpreter > ps | grep lsass.exe
 Filtering on 'lsass.exe'